I think half the country has this little flu bug that's going around.

 I love it.

-I love the the uh keep the fight going.
+I love the keep the fight going.

-Stir the stir the wall.
+Stir the water.

-Uh I think that this country, obviously, has made great strides, and we are ready for a female president, we are ready for a black president, we're ready for an Hispanic president, we're ready for any particular president, no matter their ethnicity.
+I think that this country, obviously, has made great strides, and we are ready for a female president.

-But however, let me qualify this.
+However, let me qualify this.

-I'm not altogether certain we're ready for the first female president being a stereotypical left wing feminist.
+I'm not altogether certain we're ready for the first female president being a stereotypical left-wing feminist.

-Because as long as there are secret ballots, the the stereotype, and I'm not talking about uh feminist stereotypes or racial stereotypes, I'm talking about political stereotypes.
+I think, you know, the first black president, the first female president, might have to be a conservative because as long as there are secret ballots, the stereotype, and I'm not talking about the feminist stereotypes or racial stereotypes.

-Here we go with just another feminist, just another liberal black, and and you know, th there's the greatest untold story in the American media is the rise of conservative black folks out there, but still predominantly in the community, I believe it's fair to say that most are liberal and that constituency is a part of the Democrat Party.
+But still, predominantly in the community, I believe it's fair to say that most are liberal, and that constituency is a part of the Democrat Party.

-I think we've still got a secret ballot, and a lot of people might tell polsters one thing, but when they go in the booth, vote a different way.
+And a lot of people might tell pollsters one thing, but when they go in the booth, vote a different way.

 I think that'd be great.

-I mean, McCain's task here, and this is where it's going to be crucial to to get the conservative base back, because let's be blunt about this.
+I mean, McCain's task here, and this is where it's going to be crucial to get the conservative base back, because let's be blunt about this.

 He's done nothing so far to get the conservatives back.

-Um I don't know her views on all of the domestic issues that needs to be vetted.
+I don't know her views on all of the domestic issues.

 This governor of Alaska, everybody's talking about, young woman, very conservative, I'm told.

-I don't know enough about her, might be an interesting choice.
+I don't know enough about her.

-But frankly, he's gonna need the South.
+But frankly, he's going to need the South.

-He's gonna need a conservative, and everybody being mentioned right now.
+And everybody being mentioned right now.

 They don't fit the bill.